And dauntless crusaders for woman's votes

 At first, the Suffragette's fight is peaceful.
 She enjoys discussing her ideas, she gladly crosses swords with people who are opposed and she loves when she convinces someone to join her cause.
 She's likely to join a group of women of the same persuasion.
 They write and handout pamphlets or carry placards and banners.
 However, their peaceful political activism leads nowhere.
 Now Suffragettes fight with civil disobedience.
 Women start organizing noisy rallies, they chain themselves to iron railings and acts of vandalism like breaking windows are fair game.
 A particularly daredevil or desperate Suffragette might endanger her life and die a martyr.
 At this point, Suffragettes are considered militant and violent.
 They often get arrested and put in prison.
 Many of them go on hunger strike and are force-fed.
 It ain't pretty.
 Suffragettes often sacrifice their personal happiness, love or family life for the cause.
 But they persist — because they fight for their daughters and the next generations of women.

-The Suffragette in fiction set in the Victorian period will be the one who argues her case and fights in an intellectual way.
+Suffragettes in fiction set in the Victorian period are those who argue their case and fight in the intellectual way.
 The militant variant comes in full force in The Edwardian Era.
-It is a fairly popular idea how to portray women in works set in the past.
-Viewers will usually find their cause worthy, just and interesting.
+It is a fairly popular idea how to portray women in works set in the past as the audience usually find their cause worthy, just and interesting.
 Some older works however might sneer on their fight as unnecessary, unnatural and affected, and it might be implied that women should care about more important things in life and leave politicking to men.

 - The Great Race.
-Maggie Dubois is a suffragette who wants to become the first female reporter for the New York Sentinel newspaper in order to promote women's rights, including the right to vote.
+Maggie DuBois (Natalie Wood) is a suffragette who wants to become the first female reporter for the New York Sentinel newspaper in order to promote women's rights, including the right to vote.
 She joins the race in order to get a great story and prove herself.

 - Hysteria: Charlotte believes in equal rights regardless of class and gender.
 Some characters consider her demands that women ought to be allowed to vote and that even poor people should get education and healthcare outlandish and crazy.
 The film is set in late Victorian period.

 - Suffragette: A full film of them.
 They try protesting peacefully, but are ignored.
 It's only when they begin 'civil unrest' (actually destruction of property), they start to be taken seriously.
 Suffragettes are portrayed as determinators: they are arrested multiple times, Emily Davison throws herself in front of a horse and dies, they get beaten by police, they are force-fed (horrible torture) and they must sacrifice their family life.
-Emmeline Pankhurst appears as a Historical-Domain Character.
+Emmeline Pankhurst appears as a Historical Domain Character, played by Meryl Streep.

-- Wonder Woman (2017): Etta Candy tries to defend her position to Wonder Woman in British Society by saying they will get the right to vote... someday.
+- Wonder Woman: Etta Candy (Lucy Davis) tries to defend her position to Diana Prince in British Society by saying they will get the right to vote... someday.